 Last year, assets invested in ESG ETFs hit an all-time high as more and more investors want investments that align with their core values.
 The biggest among them have well north of a billion dollars invested.

 As the market for ethical investment grows, we look at what typically makes up an ESG ETF, how they’ve been affected by the coronavirus, and the ones to look out for.

 An ESG ETF is a way for investors to invest in something that can generate social good, not just financial gain.
 This is called “impact investing” and the plethora of available ETFs in this field help investors put money behind companies with a good track record on reducing carbon emissions and improving gender balance.

 What makes up an ESG fund is also about what it excludes, so don’t expect to see alcohol, firearms or tobacco companies in the fund basket.
 However, tech companies like Facebook and Amazon feature heavily, even though they aren’t exactly controversy-free.

 Like any other exchange-traded fund investors can buy and sell ESG ETFs on an exchange.
-For ethically-minded investors, they offer the added benefit of being transparent as we covered in Chapter Two.
+For ethically-minded investors, they offer the added benefit of being transparent.
 Unlike a mutual fund, ETFs have to report holdings daily.
 A boon for investors concerned about how their money is being used.